gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 And an important point: This list should absolutely include the developers workstations.
 Which leads me to my next point:

 ## Get the build working on your machine

+You'd be amazed at how many C++ codebase in the wild that are a core part of a successful product earning millions and they basically do not compile.
+Well, if all the stars are aligned they do.
+But that's not what I'm talking about.
+I'm talking about reliably, consistently building on all platforms you support.
+No fuss, no 'I finally got it building after 3 weeks of hair-pulling' (this brings back some memories).
+It just works(tm).

+A small aparte here.
+I used to be really into Karate.
+We are talking 3, 4 training sessions a week, etc. And I distinctly remember one of my teachers telling me (picture a wise Asian sifu - actually my teacher was a bald white guy, looking like Steve Ballmer):

+> You do not yet master this move.
+Sometimes you do and sometimes you don't, so you don't.
+When eating with a spoon, do you miss your mouth one out of five times?

+And I carried that with me as a Software Engineer.
+'The new feature works' means it works every time.
+Not four out of five times.
+And so the build is the same.

 Experience has shown me that the best way to produce software in a fast and efficient way is to be able to build on your machine, and ideally even run it on your machine.